google/j2cl/README.md

 Caveat Emptor
 -------------
-J2CL is production ready, but open-sourcing is not yet finalized and breaking changes will be introduced.
+J2CL is production ready and actively used by many of Google's products, but the process of adapting workflows and tooling for the open-source version is not yet finalized and breaking changes will most likely be introduced.
-We are actively working on adapting more pieces to open-source including [Junit4](https://junit.org/junit4/) emulation and faster pruning for even better development experience.
+We are actively working on adapting more pieces including [Junit4](https://junit.org/junit4/) emulation and faster pruning for an even better development experience.
 Stay tuned!

 Contributing